Caesium oxalate

-Caesium oxalate (standard IUPAC spelling) dicesium oxalate, or cesium oxalate (American spelling) is the oxalate of caesium.
-Caesium oxalate has the chemical formula of Cs2C2O4.
+Caesium oxalate (standard IUPAC spelling), or dicesium oxalate, or cesium oxalate (American spelling) is a chemical compound with the chemical formula Cs2C2O4|auto=1.
+It is a caesium salt of oxalic acid.
+It consists of caesium cations Cs+ and oxalate anions C2O4(2−).

 Preparation

 Caesium oxalate can be prepared by passing carbon monoxide and carbon dioxide over caesium carbonate at 380 °C:

-Cs2CO3 + CO + CO2 → Cs2C2O4 + CO2

 Other alkali carbonates do not undergo transformation to oxalate.

 Caesium carbonate can react with oxalic acid in aqueous solution to give caesium oxalate.

-Cs2CO3 + H2C2O4•2H2O → Cs2C2O4•H2O + CO2 + H2O

 Chemical Reactions

-Caesium oxalate can be reduced back into caesium carbonate and carbon dioxide by thermal decomposition.
+Caesium oxalate can be reduced back into caesium carbonate and carbon monoxide by thermal decomposition.

-Cs2C2O4 → Cs2CO3 + CO

 Double salts

-Compounds that contain caesium and another element in addition to the oxalate anion are double salts.
+Compounds that contain caesium and another element in addition to the oxalate anion are double salts of caesium and oxalate.
 The oxalate may form a complex with a metal that can make a salt with caesium.